Skip to Content

 Costs of Homeownership List

-Upfront: earnest money deposits, down payment, appraisal fee, inspection fee, title insurance, recording fee, transfer taxes, VA funding fee, discount points, lender origination fees
+Upfront: Earnest money deposits, down payment, appraisal fee, inspection fee, title insurance, recording fee, transfer taxes, VA funding fee, discount points and lender origination fees.

-Ongoing: mortgage payments, property tax and insurance, heat and utilities, maintenance, HOA dues
+Ongoing: Mortgage payments, property tax and insurance, heat and utilities, maintenance and HOA dues.

 Upfront Costs

-As with most expense calculations, it depends on the type of mortgage, the size of the loan, where you are purchasing a home, and more.
-With that in mind, here are ten upfront costs to consider:
+As with most expense calculations, it depends on the type of mortgage, the size of the loan, where you are purchasing a home and more.
+With that in mind, here are ten upfront costs with a VA loan to consider:

 Earnest Money Deposits